IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 .. _CORS: https://www.w3.org/TR/cors/

-Please note that in Dataverse Software version 4.3 and older the "citation" field wrapped the persistent ID URL in an ``<a>`` tag but this has been changed to plaintext.
+Please note that in Dataverse Software 4.3 and older the "citation" field wrapped the persistent ID URL in an ``<a>`` tag but this has been changed to plaintext.
 If you want the old value with HTML in it, a new field called "citationHtml" can be used.

 Parameters